Toxoplasmosis during pregnancy: risks and foods to avoid

 Weakened immune resistance: immunocompromised women

-What foods should I avoid for toxoplasmosis?
+What foods should be avoided for toxoplasmosis?

-As we have seen l, toxoplasma can be found in the form of cysts in the flesh of various meat animals (pigs, sheep, poultry), but also in game meat.
+As we have seen, toxoplasma can be found in the form of cysts in the flesh of various meat animals (pigs, sheep, poultry), but also in game meat.
 This highly resistant parasite is destroyed if the cooking temperature exceeds 67°C. To avoid contracting toxoplasmosis during pregnancy, avoid eating blue or rare meat.

 • raw meat (tartare, carpaccio, etc.) ;